azammustafa66/Data-Science-Projects/Simple Linear Regression/Readme.md

 You can install the required packages using `pip`:

-`bash
-pip install pandas numpy matplotlib jupyter
+`pip install pandas numpy matplotlib jupyter
-`

 ## Usage